Have you ever thought about the role your feet play in everyday life?

 Healthy feet are vital for well-being and it is only when your feet turn problematic that their importance is appreciated.
 In a lifetime, the average person walks 100,000 miles carrying half of your body weight through every single step.

-Your feet are in contact with the ground during walking, sitting, running, and standing and it is no wonder that 3 out of 4 people some kind of foot problem during their life.
+Your feet are in contact with the ground during walking, sitting, running, and standing and it is no wonder that 3 out of 4 people have some kind of foot problem during their life.

-Not only do your feet control your direction and movement, they are also extensions of your legs, back and upper body.
+Not only do your feet control your direction and movement, but they are also extensions of your legs, back and upper body.
 Therefore, it is no surprise that having painful feet can also take its toll on the rest of your body.

 It is never too early to start looking after your feet and starting good foot health habits and regular checks early on can help you to walk comfortably throughout life.
 We only get one pair, so look after them well!